-Kris Niyogi, an Oak Ridge High School graduate and co-captain of the ORHS soccer team that won the state championship in 1982, was elected to the National Academy of Sciences in 2016, 18 years after his mother's election to the NAS.
+Kris Niyogi, an Oak Ridge High School graduate, and co-captain of the ORHS soccer team that won the state championship in 1982, was elected to the National Academy of Sciences in 2016, 18 years after his mother's election to the NAS.
 He works for the university and national lab in Berkeley, Calif.

-(As published in The Oak Ridger's Historically Speaking on February 13, 2017)
+(As published in The Oak Ridger's Historically Speaking column on June 18, 2021)